ramarty/download_blackmarble/README.md

 # Define region of interest (roi).
 The roi must be (1) an sf polygon and (2)
 # in the WGS84 (epsg:4326) coordinate reference system.
 Here, we use the
-# getData function to load a polygon of Kenya
+# getData function to load a polygon of Ghana
 roi_sf <- getData('GADM', country='GHA', level=0) %>% st_as_sf()

 #### Make Rasters